 In the Confederacy things became so bad for civilians that it led to food riots throughout many southern cities.

 Civil War soldiers were also given rice, potatoes, onions, molasses, and other non-perishable or slow to perish items, but hardtack (or cornmeal) and salt meat were favored because they were both easy to ship and easy to carry on a march or into battle.

-Corn was really only available when things were going well for your side.
-Meaning not in the middle of a battle.
+Corn was really only available when things were going well for a particular side.

 The same goes for beans, as they could not be consumed uncooked or improperly cooked.
 This would result in very bad stomach situations.